Izenda7Series/docs/dev/howto_dep1.rst

 Modifying the Deployment Mode
 ===============================

 The API Deployment Mode can be set in the Izenda System Setting table of your configuration database.
-For more information on deployment modes, please refer to https://www.izenda.com/docs/intro/understanding_the_three-tiered_architecture.html
+For more information on deployment modes, please refer to the article `Understanding The Three Tiered Architecture. <https://www.izenda.com/docs/intro/understanding_the_three-tiered_architecture.html>`_

 #.
 In SSMS, run the following query:  *UPDATE IzendaSystemSetting SET Value = 1 WHERE Name = 'DeploymentMode';*
 #.
 After setting the deployment mode in the database, you will need to refresh your Izenda API App Pool for the change to take effect.